ranjabi/ranjabi/README.md

 # Hi there 👋
-I'm interested in web development.
+I'm interested in web development and dsa.

 ## Personal Website
 https://www.ranjabi.com/